Pine-ber-EE/ctf/write-ups/vector-attack/index.md

 ![](6.png)

 Yay! `scpctf{A_Sh0rt_G00s3_Ch4s3}`
 This challenge was actually a really fun challenge and it taught me a lot!
-Personally though, I would probably assign a few more points for this chall, because of the sheer amount of content, but otherwise, it was a really nice expeience, and thank you disavowed913 for creating it!
+Personally, I would probably assign a few more points for this chall, because of the sheer amount of content, but otherwise, it was great, and thank you disavowed913 for creating it!

 I hope you enjoyed my writeup :D